Construction Engineering Courses

 Hours: 3

 Students will have an integrated overview of finance, costs, revenues, and expenditures at the construction company and project level.
-Prerequisites: ENGR 411.
+Prerequisites: CONE 324 with a minimum grade of C.

 CONE 432 - Design and Construction of Foundations